g3n1uss/StringTheoryTools/README.md

 ## What is going on in this repo?

-This repository is a collection of various tools (written in Mathematica) used in String theory/Supergravity such as [T duality](https://en.wikipedia.org/wiki/T-duality), [S duality](https://en.wikipedia.org/wiki/S-duality), rotations, boosts, some differential geometry, etc. So far all the functions are collected in two packages **DiffGeometry.m** and **TransformationRules.m**.
+This repository is a collection of various tools (written in Mathematica) used in String theory/Supergravity such as [T duality](https://en.wikipedia.org/wiki/T-duality), [S duality](https://en.wikipedia.org/wiki/S-duality), rotations, boosts, some differential geometry, some group theory, etc. So far all the functions are collected in three packages **DiffGeometry.m**, **TransformationRules.m** and **GroupTheory.m**.
 Usage of every function is shown in various examples, e.g. *Example...*.

 ## Some details.
 Structure of the repository